 In essence, remote recruiters have the same objectives as a standard recruiter: to match suitable candidates to job opportunities on behalf of employers.
-The major difference is that remote recruiters typically focus their efforts on global markets where skilled, self-motivated candidates are more readily available.
+The major difference is that remote recruiters are globally fluent — they typically focus their efforts on global markets where skilled, self-motivated candidates are more readily available.

 Many of the processes involved in remote recruiting are similar to those of ‘traditional’ recruiting.
 These include:

 Whilst many employers are familiar with remote job postings and applicant screening procedures, it is vital they maintain effective hiring practices for compliance purposes: That is, candidates need to be hired in accordance with local tax and employment legislation.

 In addition to standard remote hiring processes, you can utilize the following remote recruiting strategies to connect with and hire suitably qualified candidates:

 Once you’re clear on the position (or positions) that you need to recruit for, it’s time to familiarize yourself with the remote recruiting and hiring process.
 The key steps involved in effective remote recruiting are set out in the seven tips set out below.

 Remote Recruiting Tip 1: Identify Your Recruiting Budget and Hiring Resources